ulisesrey/ulisesrey/README.md

 Java,
 Bash.

-- Website:
-For more information, check [my website](https://ulisesrey.github.io/) or find me on LinkedIn](https://www.linkedin.com/in/ulisesrey/).
+For more information, check [my website](https://ulisesrey.github.io/) or find me on [LinkedIn](https://www.linkedin.com/in/ulisesrey/).

 <!--
 **ulisesrey/ulisesrey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 -->